apoorvkh/torchrunx/CONTRIBUTING.md

 ## Documentation

 Our documentation is hosted on Github Pages and is updated with every package release.
-We build our documentation with `sphinx` using the command: `uv run --group docs python -m sphinx --builder html --doctree-dir docs/_build/.doctrees --conf-dir docs --show-traceback docs/source docs/_build/html`.
-The documentation will then be generated at `docs/_build/html`.
+We build our documentation with [Sphinx](https://www.sphinx-doc.org): `source scripts/build_docs.sh`.
+The documentation will then be generated at `docs/_build/html` (and can be rendered with `python -m http.server --directory docs/_build/html`).